How Health Reform Affects Medicare

 The donut hole is a gap in your drug coverage under Medicare Part D. That hole is shrinking.
 Here's how it works.

-Right now, each Part D plan covers up to $2,960 for medicines each year.
+Each Part D plan covers up to $3,310 for medicines in 2016.
 That amount includes what you pay and what your insurance pays.
 Once you reach that limit, your prescription benefits go down.
 That's when you're in the gap -- the donut hole.

 Each year from now until 2020, the percentage you pay while in the donut hole will go down.